Open Submissions Ends - February 28th

 The ISA Development Program can now be accessed through application!
 This specialized program was created to develop and support emerging screenwriters who have yet to secure an agent or manager, while helping writers better navigate this highly competitive business to find a path to break through.
 Our mission is to ultimately help you get represented and sell your work.

 After applying and regardless of acceptance into the program, your material will receive a full evaluation with 5 pages of notes.
 Your project will be rated and considered for inclusion in the ISA’s Development Program and, if accepted, will immediately enable you and your project to be submitted to ISA approved agents, managers, production companies, producers and more at no additional expense to you.

-8 Writers in the program have signed with an agency or had their work optioned in the past 10 months.
+8 writers in the program have signed with an agency or had their work optioned in the past 7 months.
 You can find out more about the ISA Development Program below, or by visiting www.networkisa.org.

 Denise Meyers script THE DARK OF NIGHT completed principal photography with director Robin Wright (Forrest Gump), and stars Leslie Bibb, Sam Rockwell, Callie Thorne and Michael Godere.

 You do not need to enroll in any coursework to purchase this evaluation option.
 If you are currently enrolled in an online Craft Course, you may purchase this option to receive notes and program consideration.
 If you are already enrolled in "The Craft Course with Support & Evaluation" or you are in Max Timm's live Master Class in Los Angeles, you do not need to add apply for the Development Program - your enrollment in either of those two classes automatically enlists you for consideration.

 If you have a finished project, or two or three, you may submit to us for evaluation, HOWEVER we will only review, evaluate, and consider ONE project per application.
 If you wish to have multiple projects reviewed and considered, you must submit an additional application.